neicnordic/glenna-documentation/docs/wp03/security_architecture.rst

 Based on what we have experienced so far there are systems and solutions in the Nordics that can aid the security of the Glenna Federation and we try to come up with security solutions that can be added on top of the existing ones and makes the entire system more secure.
 In the next section we go through the suggested security architecture and security components specifications for Glenna.

-Security Architecture and Specification for Glenna (suggested security architecture for Glenna and specifications
+Security Architecture and Specification for Glenna
 **************************************************
-of its security components)

 The three Cloud Service Models (IaaS, PaaS and SaaS) have different levels of extensibility and security responsibility for the cloud service provider.
 According to the CSA description -